mlandauer/tweetmycouncil/README.md

 Development
 -----------

+For local development:

-For local development, copy `configuration.yaml.example` to `configuration.yaml` and set up your Twitter credentials.
-Run `bundle` to install Rubygem dependencies, then run `rake db:migrate` to set up the database.
+* Copy `configuration.yaml.example` to `configuration.yaml` and set up your Twitter credentials
+* Install Rubygem dependencies: `bundle`
+* Set up the database: `rake db:migrate`
+* Import data from the Google Doc: `rake db:load`
+* Start the server: `rackup`
+* Visit http://localhost:9292 to see the app
+* Tweet `#tmycdev` to interact with the bot

 When deploying to Heroku, you need to set environment variables for the Twitter configuration, e.g. `heroku config:add CONSUMER_KEY=8N029N81`, etc.